GOliveira10/AutoCloud0.1/README.md

 created in Excel that could detect word frequency if a text were loaded in.
 I thought this was kind of a clunky solution so I developed this (with some help from users at StackOverflow: http://bit.ly/1JQJTbe).
-This script create a function that will automatically read any .txt file in the working directory and turn it into a Word Cloud.
-Simply run the function passing the name of your file without its extension as an argument (this is mislabelled in the script notes itself).
+This script creates a function that will automatically read any .txt file in the working directory and turn it into a Word Cloud.
+Simply run the function passing the name of your file without its extension as an argument (file must be in your working directory).
 In the future I’m looking to build in support for .pdfs, but for now just as a demonstration of concept I thought this was kinda neat.
 Enjoy!